 Make this your year of change by enrolling in one of our farm school programs:

 - Richmond Farm School - located in South Richmond, at the intersection of Gilbert Rd. and Dyke Rd. (established in 2010)

 - Tsawwassen Farm School - located in Tsawwassen and offered in partnership with Tsawwassen First Nation (established in 2015)

 Which farm school is right for you?

 The Tsawwassen Farm School is a partnership between KPU and Tsawwassen First Nation.
-The Tsawwassen Farm School is a 7-acre working farm integrating mixed vegetable production, an orchard and livestock production.
-This 4 day a week, Wednesday to Saturday program, is an intensive immersion into high production farming and focuses on a diversity of topics and specialties.
-As an education farm, it is also a working farm that sells to restaurants, fulfills 100+ weekly food boxes (CSA), multiple farmers markets and directly to customers.
+The Tsawwassen Farm School is a 11-acre working farm integrating mixed vegetable production, an orchard and livestock production.
+This 3-4 day a week, Wednesday to Friday program, is an intensive immersion into high production farming and focuses on a diversity of topics and specialties.
+TFS is both an educational and working farm.
+The farm direct markets its products weekly at Vancouver Farmers Markets, Vancouver restaurants and through a 100+ member CSA box program.

 - Incorporates agriculture knowledge with an Indigenous perspective

-The Richmond Farm School is situated on ALR land of the City of Richmond, demonstrating viable urban farming.
-This program focuses on small-scale, intensive, high value crop production.
-Classes for this program are one day a week on Saturdays.
-Learn how to grow within an urban environment such as front lawns, backyards, and small plots of land ranging from 1/4 -1/2 acre.
-Production will be focused on vegetables that are high in demand and value, have a quick turn around and are relatively easy to manage.
-Lean urban farming focuses on efficient and cost-effective practices, minimal infrastructure and low capital investments.
+The Richmond Farm School is located in the City of Richmond on a small parcel of municipal land.
+This program teaches small-scale, intensive, high value crop production in a semi-urban setting.
+Classes are one day a week on Saturdays from 9am-4pm.
+The program teaches small-scale production on plots ranging from 1/4 -1/2 acre.
+Production is focused on vegetables that are high in demand and value, have a quick turn around and are relatively easy to manage.
+The program teaches efficient and cost-effective production with minimal infrastructure and capital investment.